GoogleCloudPlatform/cloud-ops-sandbox/website/content/en/docs/User Guide/Learn Cloud Operations/cloud_error_reporting.md

 #### Errors Manufacturing

 There are several ways in which you can experiment with Error Reporting tool and manufacture errors that will be reported and displayed in the UI.
-For the purpose of this demonstration we will use 2 tools that are coming with Cloud Operations Sandbox: Load Generator and SRE Recipes to simulate a situation that `Sandbox break`.
+For the purpose of this demonstration, we will use Cloud Operations Sandbox's Load Generator and SRE Recipes features to simulate errors in the system.

-To simulate requests using the load generator we can use the UI or `sandboxctl`
+To simulate requests using the load generator we can use the UI or the `sandboxctl` command line tool.

 ```
 $sandboxctl loadgen step